sebaberti/ChallengeV1-C-/README.md

 <h1>Market + Auction Value CHALLENGE</h1>

 <h2>Description</h2>
-<p>In this challenge, a simulated data structure representing equipment information is provided, including sales details and market and auction ratios for various years.
-The goal is to implement a function that calculates the market and auction value of equipment for a given year. </p>

-<h3>Project execution</h3>
 # Project Description

 This project is part of a challenge where equipment values are calculated using C#.